ceorron/stable-inplace-sorting-algorithms/README.md

 ## merge_sweep_sort

-The following is an explination of the merge_sweep_sort algorithm, merge_sweep_sort is a quick_sort like algorithm.
+The following is an description of the merge_sweep_sort algorithm, merge_sweep_sort is a quick_sort like algorithm.

 ```
 Step 1: pick a pivot